hfiref0x/UACME/README.md

      * Fixed in: unfixed :see_no_evil:
         * How: -
 40. Author: Ruben Boonen
-     * Type: COM Handler hijack
+     * Type: COM Handler Hijack
      * Method: Registry key manipulation
      * Target(s): \system32\mmc.exe, \System32\recdisc.exe
      * Component(s): Attacker defined
-     * Implementation: ucmMethodCOMHandlers
+     * Implementation: ucmCOMHandlersMethod
      * Works from: Windows 7 (7600)
      * Fixed in: unfixed :see_no_evil:
         * How: -